TuanHuy185/geek-app/README.md

 # Geek App

-A modern React application built with Vite
+A modern React application for viewing users, albums, and photos, built with Vite and Redux.

 ## Prerequisites